Air raid offense: Air raid system

 The scheme is notable for its focus on passing, as 65–75% of the offensive plays are passing plays.
 The quarterback has the freedom to change the play based on what the defensive team shows him at the line of scrimmage, using a vocal signal called an "audible".
 In at least one instance, as many as 90% of the run plays called in a season were chosen by an audible at the line of scrimmage.

-An important element in this offense is the offense does not huddle, known as the No-huddle offense.
+An important element in this offense is that it does not huddle, known as the no-huddle offense.
 The offense gets to the line of scrimmage as soon as the previous play ends.
-The quarterback then diagnoses what the defense is showing, and starts the next play quickly.
-The quarterback is responsible for the audible play calls most of the time.
-The quick pace of the offense not only allows a team to come back if they are many points behind, but also tires out the defense and keep them off balance by limiting player substitutions.
+The quarterback then diagnoses what the defense is showing, starts the next play quickly, and is responsible for making most of the audible play calls.
+The quick pace of the offense not only allows a team to come back if they are many points behind, but also tires out the defense and keeps them off balance by limiting player substitutions.

-Another important aspect of the air raid offense is the positioning, or split of the offensive linemen.
-In a conventional offense, the linemen are bunched together fairly tightly but in an air raid offense, linemen are often split apart about a half to a full yard from one another.
+Another important aspect of the air raid offense is the positioning, or split, of the offensive linemen.
+In a conventional offense, the linemen are bunched together fairly tightly, but in an air raid offense, linemen are often split apart about a half to a full yard from one another.
 While in theory this allows easier blitz lanes, it forces the defensive ends and defensive tackles to run farther to reach the quarterback for a sack.
 The quick, short passes offset any blitz that may come.
 Another advantage is that by forcing the defensive line to widen, it opens up wider than normal passing lanes for the quarterback to throw through, decreasing the chances of having the pass knocked down or intercepted.

-Fundamental air raid play concepts are designed to get the ball out of the quarterback's hand quickly, stretch the defense thinly across the field in all directions, and allow the quarterback to key on one defensive player who is forced to make a decision on which receiver to cover in his assigned area.
-Air raid plays are commonly designed to beat zone coverages, but they also work well against man-to-man defenses since an air raid offense often employs receivers with better than average speed which gives them an advantage in man-to-man coverage.
+Fundamental air raid play concepts are designed to get the ball out of the quarterback's hand quickly, stretch the defense thinly across the field in all directions, and allow the quarterback to key on one defensive player, who is forced to make a decision on which receiver to cover in his assigned area.
+Air raid plays are commonly designed to beat zone coverages, but they also work well against man-to-man defenses, since an air raid offense often employs receivers with better than average speed that gives them an advantage in man-to-man coverage.